Make your house game-day headquarters with these recipes for delicious dips, hot wings, and more.

 Slice tops from hearty round dinner rolls, and then let guests hollow out centers and spoon Super Quick Chili into them.
 Keep

 the chili warm in a slow cooker during the game.

-Tip: For easy entertaining, this dish can be assembled up to a day ahead.
-Store in an airtight container in the refrigerator, and then bake just before serving.
+For easy entertaining, this dish can be assembled up to a day ahead.
+Store in an airtight container in the refrigerator, and

-It's southern tradition to have a little hot sauce with your turnip greens, so be sure to offer guests several brands to choose
+It's Southern tradition to have a little hot sauce with your turnip greens, so be sure to offer guests several brands to choose

 from on the side.

 These too-easy Sweet-and-Sour Meatballs are the perfect appetizer for your next tailgate.
 Meatballs may be thoroughly cooked

 without sauce and frozen.
 Thaw and reheat with sauce.